 RunKeeper is a GPS fitness-tracking application supporting more than 23 million users, launched in 2008.
 RunKeeper is a Boston-based company, which raised $10 million in a Series B financing, led by Spark Capital.
 It also hosts a built-out Health Graph displaying health and fitness related data, specific to the user.
 This application also has an online social network of users that share progress, goals, training programs and mapped routes.
-What makes this application unique is having released an open API for outside developers to plug into RunKeeper users feeds. (in Wikipedia)
+What makes this application unique is having released an open API for outside developers to plug into RunKeeper users feeds. (in Wikipedia)When I was using this nice web application I stumble across some vulnerabilities that could be used by malicious users to create a XSS worm.

 This could be achieved by using two type of vulnerabilities.